Suspect in Charlie Kirk killing became more political, opposed activist's views, authorities say

 Authorities, who have yet to reveal a motive, described evidence they said shed potential light on the slaying.

-That included the engravings on bullet casings, including one that said, “Hey, fascist!
+Ammunition found with the weapon was engraved with taunting, anti-fascist and meme culture messages, including one bullet casing that said, “Hey, fascist!
 Catch!”
 Cox said.

 In addition, a roommate shared with authorities messages from the chatting app Discord that involved a contact named Tyler and discussed a rifle wrapped in a towel, engraved bullets and a scope, the governor said.
 A Mauser .30-caliber, bolt-action rifle was found in a towel in a wooded area along the path investigators believe Robinson took after firing a single shot from a distant roof and then fleeing.